Overview

 gcloud: Google Cloud CLI tool

-gcloud enables some operations not available in the firebase tool, such as listing secrets of a given project or describing a Storage bucket.
+gcloud enables some operations not available with the firebase tool, such as listing secrets of a given project or describing a Storage bucket.

 We call gcloud from the Google Cloud Console's Cloud Shell (it is pre-installed), or we install it locally from an archive provided by Google.